Anthony Hamilton (snooker player): 2019–2020

 Hamilton beat Sam Craigie 6–3 and Scott Donaldson 10–5 to qualify for the 2020 World Championship but then withdrew from the tournament.
 Being an asthmatic, Hamilton had criticised the decision to allow a limited number of spectators into the Crucible in the midst of the coronavirus pandemic.
 Defending champion Judd Trump said Hamilton should have made his decision earlier because, by participating in the qualifiers despite knowing there would be spectators in the final stages, he had denied a place to another player.
 This was despite government advice changing after qualifying entries had been announced.

 Personal life

 He is nicknamed the "Sheriff of Pottingham", "Swampy" and "The Robin Hood of Snooker".
-He now lives in Muswell Hill, north London and regularly plays at Whetstone Snooker Club, in Whetstone, Barnet.
-In 2001 he suffered a broken wrist while attempting to come to the rescue of a friend who was mugged in a nightclub, an injury which kept him out of three tournaments and ultimately cost him his place in the top 16 of the 2001/2002 season.
+He now lives in Nottingham, and regularly plays at Spot On Leisure in Hucknall, Nottingham.
+In 2001 he suffered a broken wrist while attempting to come to the rescue of a friend who was mugged in a nightclub, an injury that kept him out of three tournaments and ultimately cost him his place in the top 16 of the 2001/2002 season.

+In 2019, an operation to improve his eyesight was unsuccessful and gave him double vision, leading Hamilton to comment: "I knew instantly my career was over after that operation".